-For graduate students, the full time enrollment requirement depends on the program’s structure and the normative credit progression on file with the Graduate School.
+For graduate students, the full-time enrollment requirement depends on the program’s structure and the normative credit progression on file with the Graduate School of record.
 For example, the M.S. in Biochemistry and Molecular Biology is a two semester program requiring 15 credits per term.
-In contrast, the M.A. in Arab studies is a two year program, requiring only 9 credits each semester.
+In contrast, the M.A. in Arab studies is a two-year program, requiring only 9 credits each semester.
 Doctoral students who have been admitted to candidacy are full time at zero credits as long as they are enrolled in dissertation research.

-Students are not allowed to drop below the normative credit load on file with the Graduate School and the Office of Global Services without prior authorization in their immigration record.
+Students are not allowed to drop below the normative credit load on file with the Graduate School of record and the Office of Global Services without prior authorization in their SEVIS record.

-For those who run non-degree/credit bearing programs, the students must take the courseload associate with the level of education.
-For example: Fellows in Foreign Service are required to take 9 credits per semester at the graduate level and post-bac premed students are required to take 12 credits per term.
+Students enrolled in non-degree/credit bearing programs must take the courseload associate with the level of education.
+For example: Fellows in Foreign Service are required to take 9 credits per semester at the graduate level and post-bac pre-med students are required to take 12 credits per term.

-For those who run non-degree/non-credit programs, there is a minimum requirement of 18 classroom hours or clock hours.
+Students enrolled in non-degree/non-credit programs must undertake a minimum requirement of 18 classroom or clock hours of instruction.

 Please contact an IS advisor with any questions or concerns regarding full-time enrollment requirements.